kaiosilveira/design-patterns/README.md

 - [Template method](/template-method): Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

-- **Visitor**: Represent an operation to be performed on the elements of an object structure.
+- **Visitor**: Represents an operation to be performed on the elements of an object structure.
 Visitor lets you define a new operation without changing the classes of elements on which it operates.